On our way to the night market we saw a farmer leading his flock of cows home across the dusty street.

 More than a teacher...

-Teaching is not the only thing a Lao teacher does.
-Sometimes they slip into a completely different role and cut their pupils' hair as the boys in Lao schools have to have short hair.
+Teaching is not the only thing a Lao teacher engages in.
+Sometimes they also cut their pupils' hair as the boys in Lao schools have to have short hair.

 Her own computer...

-This Lao teacher was so happy when she got donated her own laptop!
+Lao teacher, Ms Bounpheng, was so happy when she

 Now she is learning how to use it for her work as a teacher.

-Here are the lyrics for those who want to sing along:
+Here are the lyrics for you to sing along:

 This week we did a workshop for the science teachers at Ban Phang Heng Secondary School.
 The five teachers were very excited to work in the schools's didactics room and create their own teaching material.